-IT Capstone in Programming and Desktop Applications
+IT Capstone in Programming

-Prerequisite: All IT classes required for the bachelor's degree must be completed or concurrently enrolled.
-The capstone serves as a final assessment of the program outcomes for the Programming & Application Development and Desktop Applications for Business concentrations.
+Prerequisite: All IT courses required for the bachelor's degree must be completed or concurrently enrolled.
+The capstone serves as a final assessment of the program outcomes for the Programming & Application Development concentration.
 The capstone project provides students the opportunity to assimilate and apply the knowledge and skills they have acquired throughout their degree program.
 Students are encouraged to choose capstone topics that will benefit both themselves and their current or prospective employers.